 Well, there is an abolute length and an absolute time.
 It's possible that we'll never be able to measure them, so any threat posed to relativity is distant and perhaps even hypothetical.
 It is interesting to see whether and how these quantities might be included in relativity.

 Combining quantum mechanics, gravity and relativitySo, where do the Planck scale quantities come from?
 The speed of light c is the natural unit that relates time and space.
 G is the constant of gravity, and h is the constant of quantum mechanics.
 So the Planck scale defines the meeting point of gravity, quantum mechanics, time and space.
 Currently, we don't know much about this interaction, because gravity is so feeble that its influence on things as small as quantum systems is small — or alternatively that quantum effects are small for objects large enough to have substantial gravitational effects.

 Special Relativity and quantum mechanics work very well together.
 Indeed, relativistic quantum electrodynamic is a spectacularly accurate theory.
 Richard Feynman once described how accurate it was by saying: if you asked me how far it was to the moon and I said "do you mean from my head or from my feet?"
-And it's now much more accurate than when he said that.
+And it's now more accurate than when he said that.

 What do space and time mean at the Planck scale?Quantum mechanics and gravity (whether Newton's theory of gravity or Einstein's theory of General Relativity) do not fit so neatly together.
 The problem can be put in several different ways, but I favour this one.
 From our discussion of virtual particles (Why there would be no chemistry without relativity), we saw that virtual particles could be more massive if their lifetime and range were smaller.